LeopoldGaillard/Projectly-api-rag/README.md

 - The API is made with Python and Flask framework

-Implementation of an UI example for the API's upload feature

-- The UI is made with React

 ## Requirements

 Install [Elasticsearch](https://www.elastic.co/fr/downloads/elasticsearch) and set it as an environment variable